-- To earn your initial rank, you'll have to win 10 placement matches, at a limit of two per day.
+To earn your initial rank, you'll have to win ten placement matches, at a limit of two per day.
 These allow time for the game’s ranking system to determine your caliber.
-Note that an unranked player will be unable to queue with anyone of rank Master Guardian 2 or higher, unless queuing with a full team of five.
+Note that an unranked player will be unable to queue with anyone of rank Master Guardian II or higher, unless queuing with a full team of five.

-- Once you've earned those 10 wins you’ll be assigned into one of 18 Skill Groups, depending on your performance.
-You’ll now be able to play as many matches as you like, but can only queue with players within +/- 5 ranks of your own (once again, excluding a team of 5 queuing).
+Once you've earned those ten wins you’ll be assigned into one of 18 skill groups, depending on your performance.
+You’ll now be able to play as many matches as you like, but can only queue with players within five ranks higher or lower of your own (once again, excluding a premade team of five).

 Based on successes and failures, your rank will be adjusted at the end of each match, assigning you a higher or lower skill group, if necessary.
 The mechanics behind this are still unclear, but the surest way to improve is by winning as a team.

 Play no matches for a month and your skill group will disappear, requiring a win or draw to return it.
 Again, you’ll no longer be able to play with ranks above Master Guardian I until you’ve earned it back.

 CSGOStats (opens in new tab), an independent analysis website provides a breakdown of the CS:GO ranks distribution, showing the percentage of active players in each rank over a day, week or month.
 This data is collected through randomly sampled matches, so extending the catchment period to a month gives a good idea of how the ranks spread out.